 A Commissioner of Oaths can administer oaths on documents for use in the province of Alberta.
 To make an appointment, please contact us at 403-264-1155 or email@example.com.

 Women are able to receive referrals to other programs and agencies for a wide range of free and low-cost support through the Women’s Centre.
 Referrals include, but are not limited to: food, clothing, winter coats, furniture, housing, haircuts, recreation, and education and employment assistance.
 More information about some of the agencies we refer women to can be found here.

-With their child’s I.D., mothers or primary caregivers can come in two weeks before or after their child’s birthday and near the Christmas holidays to choose a gift.
+With their child’s I.D., mothers or primary caregivers can come in two weeks before or after their child’s birthday to choose a gift.

 Community Drop-in Space

 When women and children visit the Centre, they are offered hot drinks, baking and fresh fruit, free of charge.

 Our emergency fund is used to provide women with grocery vouchers, bus tickets and other emergency needs.
 Because demand far exceeds our resources, women are only eligible to receive support through this fund once per year by calling the Centre at 403-264-1155 on Tuesday mornings at 9:30am.